-Wouter Kloek, "Peasants Merrymaking Outside an Inn (Previously "Fair at Warmond")", (JS-108), in The Leiden Collection Catalogue, Arthur K. Wheelock Jr., Ed., New York, 2017 http://www.theleidencollection.com/archive/
+Kloek, Wouter.
+"Peasants Merrymaking Outside an Inn (Previously "Fair at Warmond")" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/peasants-merrymaking-outside-an-inn/ (archived May 2020).

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.